Sarina Bolden: Youth career

-Collegiate career
+College career

 Bolden attended the Loyola Marymount University where she played for the school's women's soccer team.
 In 2016 she scored six goals for her college team and she was named as part of the All-West Coast Conference First Team and the NSCAA All-West Region.

 Club career

 Bolden in 2020 played for Xinbei Hangyuan in the Taiwan Mulan Football League.
 She later played for the San Francisco Nighthawks of the Women's Premier Soccer League in the United States.

 In June 2021, Bolden was signed in by Elfen Saitama of the WE League of Japan.
 She debuted in Saitama's 1–4 lost to Tokyo Verdy Beleza on October 10, 2021, after she was brought in as a substitute in the 62nd minute.
 Bolden, whose native language is English, was limited on her ability to connect with her teammates.

 In December 2022, Bolden mutually terminated her contract with Elfen Saitama and transferred to Australian club Western Sydney Wanderers.

 Ahead of the 2023–24 A-League Women season, it was understood that Western Sydney Wanderers didn't re-sign Bolden.
 Bolden says she received offers from various clubs, but she preferred to remain in the A-League and not make any "big, far moves abroad" at that point in her career.
 For the meantime, she largely relied on playing time with the Philippine national team to maintain her fitness.

 After five rounds of the 2023–24 season, Bolden was signed by Newcastle Jets and played the match the day she was signed, scoring a brace.
 Head coach Gary van Egmond would invite Bolden to join the team.

-In August 2024, Bolden signed a contract to play for a unnamed Italian club.
+In August 2024, Bolden signed a contract to play for an unnamed Italian club.
 Two weeks later, Como announced Bolden as their new player, signing a contract that will keep her with the club until June 30, 2026.
 In April 2025, Bolden had an ACL injury while with Como.
 She underwent surgery in Australia the following month and has been recovering ever since.
+Three months after her injury, Bolden mutually terminated her contract with Como.